VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 1. As said above, I delete all of the missing value rows.
 2. Based on the requirement of this case study, I calculate 4 more columns: ride_duration, started_on_day, started_on_month, and started_on_year.
-3. I think that the ride_duration which are less one minute and longer than a day are outliers.
+3. I think that the ride_duration which is less one minute and longer than a day are outliers.
 So I delete all of these outliers.

 # Phase 4: Analyzing Data

 Our business task is to answer the question: **How do annual members and casual riders use Cyclistic bikes differently?** Based on the question, I proposed three hypotheses: First, members and casual customers are fundamentally different.
 Second, their purposes for using Cyclistic are fundamentally different.
 Third, it can be very difficult, if not possible, to convert casual customers to members.
-To examine my hypotheses, I will look at the behaviour patterns of both casual riders and members, try to find similarities and differences in how they use the service, and based on our findings come up with possible proposals on how we can convert casual riders into members.
+To examine my hypotheses, I will look at the behavior patterns of both casual riders and members, try to find similarities and differences in how they use the service, and based on our findings come up with possible proposals on how we can convert casual riders into members.
 For this analysis, I will use functions like COUNT, SUM, AVG, MAX, MIN, ROUND, WHERE, GROUP BY, and ORDER BY

 ## Descriptive Analysis